 What is the program?

-The CSCCE Community Manager Certification program consists of two required multi-week courses, an elective course, mini-workshops, networking opportunities, and ongoing participation in a peer-learning community.
+The CSCCE Community Manager Certification program consists of two required core courses, an elective course, six Mini-workshops, networking opportunities, and ongoing participation in a peer-learning community.
 It can be completed in two years or less and explores community management concepts including content development, community playbooks, and how social science research can support community managers in designing ways for members to engage.

-Participants can chart their own path through the program, choosing elective specialties complemented by a constellation of short form trainings in everything from running virtual events to creating core values.
-Courses, mini-workshops, and cohort-building activities will take place multiple times throughout the two years, allowing for schedule customization and a more accelerated path through the program, if desired.
+Participants can chart their own path through the program, choosing elective specialties complemented by a constellation of short form trainings in everything from running virtual events to considering culture change efforts.
+Courses, Mini-workshops, and cohort-building activities will take place multiple times throughout the two years, allowing for schedule customization and a more accelerated path through the program, if desired.
 Successful completion results in the award of a certificate and digital badges that graduates can display on their LinkedIn pages and virtual CVs.

 Throughout the program sequence, participants will encounter real-world community management tasks and workflows by developing materials using our frameworks, reflecting on community engagement philosophies with their peers, and sharing work products during collaborative lab (co-lab) sessions.

 Incredibly professional in every aspect; I couldn’t think of one detail in structure or facilitation that wasn’t perfect!Community Engagement Fundamentals participant, December 2020